 As you and your partner transition into parenthood, your marriage changes.
 It’s not optional, and it’s not bad.
 It just happens.

 In the era before kids, you were free to decide how to spend your time, you got more sleep and there was less to worry about.
 Yes, your relationship still had its up and downs, but the downs also seemed more manageable—because you had more capacity to handle stress.

-According to a survey of 225,000 married people from Lasting, the leading couples counseling app (backed by The Bump parent company), couples without kids report higher levels of satisfaction in nearly every single area of their relationships: communication, conflict, appreciation and emotional connection.
+According to a survey of 225,000 married people from Lasting, a leading couples counseling app, couples without kids report higher levels of satisfaction in nearly every single area of their relationships: communication, conflict, appreciation and emotional connection.
 Only 32.9 percent of parents felt that their partner makes them feel very appreciated, compared to 52.2 percent of those without kids.

 In fact, couples without kids report more satisfaction in every area except for one: their family culture.

 Parents are far more likely to dedicate energy to intentionally crafting their family culture, traditions and rituals.
 While that may not seem like a big deal, in the long run, it is.
 Your family traditions and rituals can guide your life by providing the structure necessary for both the present and the future.

 Rituals are traditions that enhance connection in your relationship and serve as your touch points.
 They set daily, weekly, monthly and annual rhythms for you and your family.
 Contrary to popular belief, these aren’t just big annual events like Thanksgiving and Christmas, but also small things like morning coffees, date nights, family dinners, evening walks and weekend activities.